 The global Internet is comprised of independent networks that connect to one another.
 Its distributed nature makes measuring any aspect of the Internet on a global scale difficult.
 There are many people, projects and organizations that are collecting data on various facets of the Internet, but there’s no single site that provides a curated set of insights.
-So, to help everyone gain deeper, data-driven insight into the Internet, we’re building the Internet Society Pulse platform as a way to collate some of the key information about the health, availability and evolution of the Internet.
+So, to help everyone gain deeper, data-driven insight into the Internet, we’ve developed Internet Society Pulse as a way to collate some of the key information about the health, availability and evolution of the Internet.
 Find out more here.

-Where does the Internet Society get the data that is presented on the Internet Society Pulse platform?
+Where does the Internet Society get the data that is presented on Internet Society Pulse?

 The majority of our data comes from several trusted third-party organizations.
 Please see the Data Partners section for more information on the data curated by the Internet Society Pulse platform and the organizations that collect it.
 In addition to this third-party data, we perform some measurements ourselves, which enables us to present data on technology adoption trends on the web (Topsites measurements for IPv6, TLS1.3, HTTPS).

-How does the Internet Society Pulse platform define Internet shutdowns?
+How does Internet Society Pulse define Internet shutdowns?

 We use AccessNow’s definition of Internet shutdowns to guide our work:

-For the purposes of the Internet Society Pulse platform, regional and national scale disruptions to Internet connectivity are included in this definition, as well as application-level blocking and content blocking, where Internet connectivity remains available but access to certain Web sites or applications is limited.
+For the purposes of Internet Society Pulse, regional and national scale disruptions to Internet connectivity are included in this definition, as well as application-level blocking and content blocking, where Internet connectivity remains available but access to certain websites or applications is limited.

-I believe an Internet shutdown occurred in [place] on [date].
-Why isn’t it included in your list of Internet shutdown events?
+I believe an Internet shutdown occurred but it isn’t included in your list of Internet shutdown events.
+Why not?

 We make every effort to ensure that the data compiled on Internet shutdowns is as complete as possible.
 However, given the challenges associated with detecting and confirming the occurrence of Internet shutdowns, some events may be missed.
-For shutdown events that you believe should be included on Internet Society Pulse, please contact us at firstname.lastname@example.org, and include the following information:
+For shutdown events that you believe should be included on Internet Society Pulse, please ensure that the outage meets the criteria outlined above.
+You can contact us at firstname.lastname@example.org, including the following information:

 - The impacted area/region